namesys-eth/ccip-store/ENSIP-17a.md

 ### NOTES
 #### CALL L2 nested in IPNS
-In this explicit example, let's consider a scenario where a service intends to publish the `value` of a `key` with `setValueWithConfig()` off-chain to an IPNS container.
-IPNS updates are notoriously frivolous in their uptake rate at long TTLs and can return stale results for a while in some cases even after an update.
-Due to this reason, the service wants to index the `sequence` of updates on an L2 contract, from where CCIP-Read can match the expected latest version with the resolved IPNS records before resolving any request.
+In this explicit example, let's consider a scenario where a service intends to publish the `value` of a `key` off-chain with `setValueWithConfig()` to an IPNS container.
+IPNS updates are notoriously frivolous in their uptake rate at long TTLs and can return stale results for a while in some cases after an update.
+Due to this reason, the service wants to index at least the `sequence` number of updates on an L2 contract and perhaps also the IPFS hash, from where CCIP-Read can force-match the expected latest version against the resolved IPNS records before resolving any request.
 This document envisions the process entailed as follows:

-1. User makes a request to set `value` of a `key` with `setValueWithConfig()`, and attaches the `config` with legitimate values of `urls`, off-chain signers as `authorities`, `approvals` for off-chain signers, and `accessories` required to update their IPNS container (IPNS signature + `sequence`).
+1. User makes a request to set `value` of a `key` with `setValueWithConfig()`, and attaches the `config` with legitimate values of `urls` of gateways, off-chain signers as `authorities`, `approvals` for off-chain signers, and `accessories` required to update their IPNS container (IPNS signature + `sequence` number).
 2. `setValueWithConfig()` defers the storage to `StorageHandledByIP()`.

     ```solidity